19hours/sg-statutes/Acts/Immigration Act.md

 (2) Any District Court or Magistrate’s Court may, notwithstanding anything in the Criminal Procedure Code (Cap.
 68), impose the full punishment prescribed for any offence except that a Magistrate’s Court shall not impose a sentence of imprisonment for a term exceeding 12 months.

-### Disposal of fees, fines and forfeitures
+### Disposal of fees, rates, fines and forfeitures

 61\.
-All fees levied, all fines imposed and recovered, all moneys forfeited and all costs and charges recovered under this Act shall be paid into the Consolidated Fund.
+All fees levied, all rates and fines imposed and recovered, all moneys forfeited and all costs and charges recovered under this Act shall be paid into the Consolidated Fund.

+[Act 18 of 2012 wef 19/12/2012]

 ### Amendment of Schedule